functionless/functionless/website/docs/getting-started/setup.md

 }
 ```

-If your environment is missing credentials you will see the following response.
+If your environment is missing credentials you will see the following response:

 ```
 Unable to locate credentials.
 You can configure credentials by running "aws configure".